1. What is the Heart of Texas Regional History Fair?

 3. When and where is the history fair held?

-The HOTRHF is a two-day event in February on the Baylor University campus in Waco, Texas.
-Texas History Day is held in late April/early May at the University of Texas in Austin, Texas.
+The HOTRHF is held in February on the Baylor University campus in Waco, Texas.
+Texas History Day is held in late April at the University of Texas in Austin, Texas.
 National History Day is held in June at the University of Maryland in College Park, Maryland.

 4. How big is the history fair?